devstratum/divchart/README.md

 * Type: object
 * Default: none
-* An object of points of different dimensions of the graph with the parameters of names and colors
+* An object of points of different dimensions of the chart with the parameters of names and colors

 **graphs**

 * Type: object
 * Default: none
-* Graph Row Object with Label, Colors and Value parameters
+* Chart Row Object with Label, Colors and Value parameters

 ## Info